mvinesn/aws-lambda-example-scala/README.md

     * Set the _handler_ in the AWS console as `example.MyHandler::handler` if `MyHandler` is an object and `handler` is the function.
     * Set the _handler_ in the AWS console as `example.MyHandler` if `MyHandler` is a a class (It needs to extend some request handler class/interface in `com.amazonaws.services.lambda.runtime`)
   * Use **at least** 512 MB RAM and 5 seconds timeout.
-* In this project's root directory run
+* To create the deployable Zip file, go to the project's root directory and run:
   ```
-  $ sbt assembly
+  $ sbt universal:packageBin
   ```
-  * Upload the file `target/scala-2.11/aws-lambda-example-assembly-1.0.jar` when creating the lambda
+  * Upload the file `target/universal/aws-lambda-example-1.0.zip` when creating the lambda in AWS.
 * When testing your lambda on AWS console:
   * Make sure the test data can be deserialized into the data type of the first parameter of the handler.